Crystal K. Rose

 Fax: (808) 533-4184

-Crystal Rose is one of the founding members of Bays Lung Rose Holma and one of Hawaii’s most accomplished and creative business litigation attorneys.
+Crystal Rose is one of the founding members of Lung Rose Voss Wagnild and one of Hawaii’s most accomplished and creative business litigation attorneys.
 Ms. Rose’s cases over the past two decades have helped shape the face of Hawaii business, transforming among others the state’s largest private landowner and the state’s banking industry.

 Ms. Rose’s diverse practice includes counseling clients and litigating disputes involving real estate, construction, trusts, and commercial transactions.
 Ms. Rose’s prominent cases include: